insanitywholesale/gifinator/README.md

 access http://localhost:8090 using a web browser, fill in the text, select one of the 3 options, click Create and wait

 # running (for production)
-there are kubernetes manifests for it in the `infra` repository under `kube/manifests/gifinator`
+there are kubernetes manifests for it in [here in my infra repository](https://gitlab.com/insanitywholesale/infra/-/tree/master/kube/manifests/gifinator)